Inclusion has been saved

-We have a small network of trained mental health champions at Partner level, who employees can approach confidentially, outside of line management structures, if they have a mental health problem or concern.
+We have an employee network, Thrive @ Deloitte, who are dedicated to supporting each individual and their wellbeing within the workplace, and beyond.
+We also have a network of trained mental health champions at Partner level, who employees can approach confidentially, outside of line management structures, if they have a mental health problem or concern.
 All the champions have had professional training to give them a basic understanding of mental health, as well as knowledge of the support that is available through the firm.
 The champions are also available to give advice to managers about facilitating conversations with team members who they suspect are experiencing mental ill health.

 - Winner - AAT: Top Accounting Firm to Work for 2019